Buzz Aldrin

 NASA tapes over moon landing Film: Apollo 11 astronauts Neil Armstrong, Michael Collins and Buzz Aldrin examine film taken of their mission that is now missing.

-Apollo 11 astronauts Neil Armstrong, Michael Collins, and Buzz Aldrin examine film taken of their mission to the moon.
+Apollo 11 astronauts Neil Armstrong, Michael Collins, and Buzz Aldrin examine a film taken of their mission to the moon.

 Aldrin Retiring